Boettcher Concert Hall

-Boettcher Concert Hall, is a Concert Hall in Denver, Colorado and is home to the Colorado Symphony.
+Boettcher Concert Hall is a concert hall in Denver, Colorado and is home to the Colorado Symphony.
 It is named after Colorado native and philanthropist Claude K. Boettcher.

 History

 Boettcher was the first symphony hall in the round in the United States.
-Built in 1978 by Hardy Holzman Pfeiffer Associates, as a home for the Denver Symphony Orchestra, the hall is part of the Denver Performing Arts Complex, which is the second largest performing arts complex in the United States next to Lincoln Center in New York.
+Built in 1978 by Hardy Holzman Pfeiffer Associates, as a home for the Denver Symphony Orchestra, the hall is part of the Denver Performing Arts Complex, which is the second largest performing arts complex in the United States after Lincoln Center in New York City.